 - Sow seeds after danger of frost in spring.
 In frost free areas, sow in fall.

 How to Grow

 - Use the bulb fresh or cooked.
 If using fresh, peel the root prior to using.
-If baking, can be peeled or left unsliced depending on the recipe.
+If baking, it can be peeled or left unsliced, depending on the recipe.